jlawman/llm-answers/README.md

 A simple API service that provides unified access to multiple LLM providers (Anthropic, Google, Groq, OpenAI) through a single endpoint, deployed using Modal.

-This was built as convenience function for some projects where I wanted to have a simple endpoint to access multiple LLMs and to handle some XML parsing on the output since I found myself writing the same code over and over again for a variety of prototypes/concept projects.
-I also wanted to give quick LLM access to some modal.com projects without thinking about the API details or the latest model in each category.
+This is intended to be a convenience function for quick access to multiple LLMs and to handle some XML parsing on the output.
+I also wanted to give quick LLM access to various modal.com projects while adding minimal complexity.

 ## Getting Started